sridattb96/MeetingStory/README.md

 ## Overview

 MeetingStory takes in audio from a meeting and visualizes the meeting in a way that can potentially help with retaining the contents of that meeting.

+The architecture contains four backend components: speech recognition, speaker recognition, topic modeling, and information extraction.
 It utilizes voice recognition and machine learning to capture and process data.

-The architecture contains four backend components: speech recognition, speaker recognition, topic modeling, and information extraction.
 The frontend is the web-based storyline system which uses python's Django and Javascript.

 The root directory looks like this:

 * **meeting** - folder where meeting audio file will go
 * **training** - folder where voice training audio files will go
 * **project** - folder where resulting will be after program is run
+* **streaming-storyline-algo** - folder where storyline timestamp generation scripts locate
+* **visualization** - folder where visualization scripts locate
 * **main.py** - file that contains code for speaker & speech recognition
 * **transcript_generator.py** - file that generates transcript from audio
 * **transcript_processor.py** - file that processes transcript
 * **transcript_analyzer.py** - helper file

-## Tutorial
+## Backend

 #### Step 0: Setting up the recording environment